-- You are a partner in a partnership that provides psychotherapy services.
-A cyber thief hacks into your firm's computer system and steals patient data.
-He then threatens to release the data online unless you pay him $1,000.
+- You are a divorce attorney at a law firm that caters to celebrities.
+A cyber thief hacks into your firm's computer system and steals client data.
+He then threatens to reveal scandalous details about your clients to a tabloid newspaper unless you pay him $10,000.

-A relatively new type of cyber extortion is ransomware.
-This term means malware that prevents a victim from using an electronic device or the data stored on it.
-To regain access to the device or data, the victim must pay the perpetrator a sum of money (the ransom).
+A relatively new type of cyber extortion is ransomware, malware that blocks access to an electronic device or the data stored on it.
+To regain control of the device or data, the victim must pay the perpetrator a sum of money (the ransom).

 Not Covered by Property Insurance